rixx/books.rixx.de/data/reviews/j-k-rowling/the-tales-of-beedle-the-bard/index.md

   rating: 2
 ---

 Meh.
-I kind of expected more (in volume, at least), and the Dumbledore parts reminded me awfully of Kästner in Pünktchen &amp; Anton, where he felt the need to explain lots of stuff, especially the political implications.
+I expected more (in volume, at least), and the Dumbledore parts reminded me awfully of Kästner in Pünktchen &amp; Anton, where he felt the need to explain lots of stuff, especially the political implications.
 I think Rowling might have done better to trust her readers to think for themselves.